kkasaei/capitaly/README.md

 </details>

-You’ll be prompted to name the migration.
+You'll be prompted to name the migration.
 Once you provide a name, Prisma will create and apply the migration to your database.

 > Note: The `db:migrate:dev` script (located in [packages/database/package.json](/packages/database/package.json)) uses [Prisma Migrate](https://www.prisma.io/migrate) under the hood.